My first blog post was an introduction to heritability.

 So MZ twins DNA is 100% the same, and DZ twins DNA is ~50% the same.
 This is the key to the twin study.

-What this means is, if we assume that the shared environment between MZ and DZ twins is roughly equal, then the only real influence on how different a pair of twins are from each other (their ‘phenotypic variation’) is their genetic differences (their ‘genetic variation’) and ‘unshared’ environmental variation.
+What this means is, if we assume that the environmental variation between MZ and DZ twins should be roughly equal, then the only real influence on how different a pair of twins are from each other (their ‘phenotypic variation’) is their genetic differences (their ‘genetic variation’) and ‘unshared’ environmental variation.